Ateuh (MH613v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Ateuh ("Like Water") is attested here as a man's name.
+This black-line drawing of the simplex glyph for the personal name Ateuh ("Like Water" or "Testicle") is attested here as a man's name.
 It shows a war shield in the form of a circle with a small circle in the center and four evenly-placed, half-round designs inside the perimeter.
 How the shield relates to something "like water," as the gloss might suggest, is a mystery.
+But if the Ateuh name refers to a "testicle," then perhaps there is a semantic relationship implied between being a valiant combatant and having testicles.
 More research is required for this glyph, but it appears that the shield is not a logogram.

 Description, Credit: